intel/auto-round/README.md

 models.
 Additionally, symmetric quantization tends to perform poorly at 2-bit precision.

-**AutoAWQ Format**(>0.3.0): This format is well-suited for asymmetric 4-bit quantization on CUDA devices and is widely adopted within the community, only 4-bits quantization is supported.
+**AutoAWQ Format**: This format is well-suited for asymmetric 4-bit quantization on CUDA devices and is widely adopted within the community, only 4-bits quantization is supported.
 It features specialized layer fusion tailored for Llama models.

 ### API Usage (Gaudi2/CPU/GPU)